 - Seafood from Foley Fish

-- Marinara sauce from FATBOY Foods
+- Marinara sauce made from MA-grown tomatotes produced by FATBOY Foods

 - Vine-ripened tomatoes from Backyard Farms